Convert a NumPy array to LaTeX

 print(identity_4_latex)

-Rendering the output in a file
+Rendering the output to a file

 Code